joeduffy/joeduffy.github.io/_posts/2015-11-03-a-tale-of-three-safeties.md

 pretty sure it will work for mostly anything you can throw at it.

 You may be wondering what all this safety cost.
-Simply put, there are things you can't do without pointer arithmetic, race conditions, and the like.
+Simply put, there are things you can't do without pointer arithmetic, data races, and the like.
 Much of what we did went into minimizing these added costs.
 And I'm happy to say, in the end, we did end up with a competitive system.
 Building the system on itself was key to keeping us honest.
 It turns out architectural decisions like no blocking